March 22, 2019

 - New non-competition Recreational Teams category

 Our spring Orienteering event for individual and team cross-country competitors and for Recreational Teams.
-Competitors run one course Saturday afternoon and one Sunday morning.
-Competition awards are based on combined Saturday and Sunday course times.
+Competitors run one course Saturday with team night orienteering Saturday evening.
+Competition awards are based on best times for each class.
 The meet is co-sponsored by the North Texas Orienteering Association (NTOA).
+Register here for Spring-O 2019.

 Map Hike Courses are now RECREATIONAL TEAMS

-Take your time and have fun – these courses are not timed!
+Take your time and have fun – we will track your time for you!
 Available for both groups and individuals.
+Two-person Scout Teams can run any course – beginner to expert.

 Team Night Orienteering